Skip to content

 ## Step 1: AVS Design

-docs/developers/avs-dashboard-onboarding.md docs/developers/HowTo/onboard-avs-dashboard.md
+docs/developers/avs-dashboard-onboarding.md renamed to docs/developers/HowTo/onboard-avs-dashboard.md

 Original file line numberDiff line numberDiff line change